12 Easy Ways to Improve Your Home's Security

 Thieves look for an easy mark; making your home look tough to crack will encourage them to move on.
 You can easily put up security system decals — a clear deterrent — even if you don't have a system.

-Putting some smart light bulbs in street-facing lamps or installing smart curtains lets you control them all via app while you’re away.
-DIY home automation is affordable and easy to install.
+Putting some smart light dimmers in street-facing rooms or installing smart shades lets you control them all via app while you’re away.
 Put them on a random schedule to make it look like someone's always home.

 Give Shrubs a Trim